What is a weed

 - Applying adequate nutrition (fertiliser) to promote thick, tight grass growth.

-- Mechanical operations such as scarifying & aerating at the correct times of the year will help keep the turf in good health.
+- Mechanical operations such as scarifying & aerating at the correct times of the year will help maintain good turf health.

 - Irrigating in dry conditions to maintain grass coverage.